Create a module

 - Avoid

 aroundplugins.
-They tempt you, but they often represent the wrong choice and cause performance issues.
+They may seem convenient, but they often represent the wrong choice and cause performance issues.

 Plugin code samples